TianchengLiRed/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Link:[Playtest Itch Page](https://tianchenglired.itch.io/sameghostnewplaytest)
 Goals:
-1. Test if visualizations are helpful for player to udnerstand what they could do in the hauntedhosue
+1. Test whether visualizations are helpful for player to udnerstand what they could do in the hauntedhouse
-3. Test if obstacle arrangement could normally inlfuence both ghost's and
+3. Test whether obstacle arrangement could normally inlfuence both ghost's and
-4. Test the pathfinding normally worked and bug free after Update the arrangement of the room
+4. Test whether the pathfinding normally worked and bug free after Update the arrangement of the room
-5. Test if player can understand the task
+5. Test whether player can understand the task
-6. Test if block mechanics are bug free, and satsified the mechanics i expected
+6. Test whether block mechanics are bug free, and satsified the mechanics i expected

+note: 1. people don't know how to control after they enter the hauntedhouse, the previous control system was abandoned when player entered the house,
+2. more visualization of information in the game like the remained time, UI reminders of ghost's position and status and hint of how to control and move the player.
+3. the game need more polished UI to understand their representation.
+4. the game need better room design.
+5. assgin more model in the game will make player easier to understand whats going on.
+6.Bug need to be fix when player running out of ammo the shoot line will keep floating on the space.